PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 ## Required software

+* [Thread test application] (https://github.com/ARMmbed/thread-testapp-private) for connecting to the border router.
 * [mbed-cli](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli) command line interface.
 * A compiler.
 Use one of the following:
     * [GCC ARM Embedded](https://launchpad.net/gcc-arm-embedded).